kkd26/Machine-Learning-and-Real-world-Data/topic01/README.md

 ## Usage

-Unpack `data.tar.gz` file and move it to `Exercise 1` directory.
+Unpack `data.tar.gz` file and move it to `Sentiment Detection` directory.
 Then add `stanford-postagger.jar` library to the project and enjoy my code in `java.uk.ac.cam.kkd26.exercises`.
 More details are described in `task1.pdf`.